A Two-Pronged Approach to Your Market Research Process

 - Working with a research firm

-For example, let’s say you are thinking of introducing a new type of consulting service offering.
+Let’s say you are thinking of introducing a new type of consulting service offering.
 You have a hunch that clients will want this service but you don’t know for sure.
 Secondary research will help you understand how many people are searching for this service in Google, whether this type of offering is trending upward or downward in demand, and how much competitors are charging.
 Without this information how could you responsibly make a decision?

 The following are common types of data that professional services firms collect during the secondary research process: